pellepelster/solidblocks/doc/content/test/_index.md

 ## Test Contexts

-Test contexts can be used to test and assert different infrastructure related properties and behaviors.
+Different test functions and assertions are grouped logically in test contexts, and can assert different infrastructure related properties and behaviors.

 ### Local and docker command context

-The local and docker command contexts allow to run commands and scrips on the machine executing the Junit tests and asserts the outcomes.
+The local and docker command contexts allow to run commands and scrips on the machine executing the Junit tests and verify the outcomes.

 #### Run command or script
 ```kotlin